LucasDesport/tiam-fr/docs/overview/index.md

 + the technologies processing final energy and satisfying energy demand,
 + interactions between processes,
 + the marginal cost of producing energy or material commodities,
 + the total cost of satisfying global energy demand.

+For an exhaustive and comprehensive description of TIMES model, please consult the [ETSAP documentation](https://github.com/etsap-TIMES/TIMES_Documentation/blob/master/Documentation_for_the_TIMES_Model-Part-I.pdf).

 **References**